-It is generally considered that a residential leasehold with over one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is generally considered that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.

 | Lender | Requirement |